mraggi/ForbiddenConfigurations/README.md

-# Forbidden Configurations

 **WARNING**: This is really old, ugly, pre-C++11 code that I had in my computer, but maybe it's useful for somebody.
 What can I say, this was my first time programming.

+# Forbidden Configurations

 This is the forbidden configurations program.
 This program can:
 - Compare two configurations to see if one is contained in the other
-- Find what is missing if a family of configurations is avoided
+- Find "what is missing" if a family of configurations is avoided
 - Find what asymptotic bound the conjecture predicts for a configuration (i.e. find X(F))
 - Find all boundary cases
 - Find forb(m,F) exactly for m <= 5